Core War

-Core War is a programming game introduced in 1984 by D. G. Jones and A. K. Dewdney.
+Core War is a 1984 programming game created by D. G. Jones and A. K. Dewdney.
 In the game, two or more battle programs, known as warriors, compete for control of a virtual computer.
 These programs are written in an abstract assembly language called Redcode.
 Initial standards for Redcode and the virtual machine were established by the International Core Wars Society (ICWS), with later revisions shaped by community consensus.

 Gameplay

 At the start of a match, each warrior is loaded into a random memory location.
 Programs take turns executing one instruction at a time.
 A program wins by terminating all opponents, typically by causing them to execute invalid instructions, leaving the victorious program in sole possession of the machine.

 Early versions of Redcode featured only eight instructions.
 This number increased to 10 in the ICWS-86 standard, 11 in ICWS-88, and 16 in the 1994 draft standard, which is still widely used.
 With various addressing modes and instruction modifiers introduced in the 1994 draft, the total number of possible operations is 7168.
 Redcode does not define how instructions are represented in memory, nor does it allow programs to inspect their own code structure beyond copying and equality comparisons.
 Arithmetic operations are limited to the instruction’s two address fields.